circuitsable/DS4SnapbackBoard/README.md

 # DS4SnapbackBoard

-This is a PCB that latches onto the bottom of your joysticks on a Dualshock 4 intended to get rid of controller snapback.
+This is a PCB that latches onto the bottom of your joysticks on a DualShock 4 intended to get rid of controller snapback.

 ![Installed mod](images/finished.jpg)